Brad Pitt’s Brother Doug And Sister Julie’s Feelings About Angelina Jolie

 When Brad Pitt was accused of child abuse by his then-wife Angelina Jolie, Doug was there for Brad.
-He helped his brother through the roughest of times, advising that his older brother should start eating healthier and working out again according to a Source for Hollywood Life.
+He helped his brother through the roughest of times, advising that his older brother should start eating healthier and working out again according to a source for Hollywood Life.

 “Doug has been a total rock, and he managed to really rally Brad’s spirits following his split from Angie and get him back on track,”

 Doug Pitt is an amazing individual with a big heart.
 Brad Pitt’s family is very philanthropic.
-Doug and their sister Julie Neil are both known for their humanitarian work and giving according to The Daily Mail.
+Doug and their sister Julie Neil are both known for their humanitarian work and giving according to the Daily Mail.

 Angelina Jolie fit right into this giving family, who like Angelina were born into a privileged lifestyle but are concerned about American poverty, world hunger, and diseases that ravage the third world.
 Doug and Julie shared many of the same values as Angelina Jolie and Brad Pitt.